ahrimaz/next-movie-rater/README.md

 - Admin ratings (displayed on the homepage)
 - User registration and user-specific ratings
 - Public viewing of all admin ratings
+- Shareable links for user profiles and individual movie ratings

 Each user's ratings are associated with their account and displayed on their own page.
+Users can share their personal ratings via a shareable link.

 ## Recent Updates